 *Improves mood and reduces stress levels.
 Walking may help put the brain into a meditative state as well.
 That job that does not pay you enough money and difficult boss become less stressful to deal with!

 *Improves circulation which helps to lower blood pressure and reduce the risk for a stroke.
 It can lower (or reduce) the need for some of the prescription medications that many families can’t afford to pay for.
 Even just a brisk 30 minute walk a day will improve cardiovascular fitness.

 *Prevents falls and trips by improving balance which occurs as walking strengthens and engages the lower body.

 *Boosts memory as walking can heighten the workings of parts of the brain, namely the hippocampus which is part of the brain responsible for verbal memory and learning.

 *Decreases effects and symptoms of painful conditions like arthritis and fibromyalgia as walking is low-impact and less stressful on joints.
 Fibromyalgia is a leading cause of why people file for SSI disability, the government assistance program.

 *Improves blood sugar levels especially after a meal.
 In fact, a recent study found that even a 15 minute walk after a meal lowered blood sugar as effectively as a longer 45 minute walk in a 24 hour period.

 *Walking also improves immunity as regular exercise helps to maintain a healthy weight which reduces the risk of certain diseases.

 *Improves sleep as walking may help you to fall asleep faster and engage in quality sleep.
 Morning walks outside may also keep you in tune with your natural circadian rhythms.

-Every single person can reap the benefits from the list above by engaging in one of the simplest, convenient, free and easy forms of exercise.
+Every single person can reap the benefits from the list above by engaging in one of the simplest, convenient, free and easy forms of exercise, which is going for a walk!
 The direct effect on your pocket book, in the form of reduced medical bills, is extensive.
 A healthy body and mind are priceless and worth the effort.